Jaqueline Goés de Jesus: Research and career

 After earning her doctoral degree Góes de Jesus joined the University of São Paulo Institute of Tropical Medicine as a São Paulo Research Foundation (FAPESP) research fellow.
 She started working on the ZIBRA (Zika in Brazil Real Time Analysis) project, which sought to understand the spread of zika virus in Brazil.
-The ZIBRA project developed two mobile sequencing laboratories, with which they travelled Brazil aiming to sequence 750 genomes.
+The ZIBRA project developed and implemented mobile Zika virus genomic sequencing, and travelled across six public health laboratories in the northeast Brazil aiming to sequence 750 genomes.

-Góes de Jesus subsequently used the ZIBRA mobile sequencing units to study the epidemiology of a dengue virus outbreak which occurred in Brazil.
+Góes de Jesus subsequently sequenced dengue virus genomes outbreak from Brazil.
 The majority of infections occurred in São Paulo state, and Góes de Jesus focussed her study on two municipalities: (São José do Rio Preto and Araraquara).
 A large team of researchers identified that the strain of dengue virus during the 2019 outbreak was most similar to viruses found in Martinique and Guadeloupe.
 Góes de Jesus is a member of the United Kingdom–Brazil Centre for Arbovirus Discovery, Diagnosis, Genomics and Epidemiology, Diagnosis, Genomics and Epidemiology (CADDE), an epidemics monitoring project that seeks to understand the circulation of arbovirus in Brazil and its persistence in non-epidemic periods.

 Alongside her academic work, Góes de Jesus is a science communicator, with a following of over 160,000 people on Instagram.